ashishsamarth/Python/Basics/What-are-python-literals.md

     print(dict)                                             #Output:{'name': 'Peter', 'Age': 18, 'Roll_nu': 101}

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
-c.
-Tuple:  Python tuple is a collection of different data-type.
+c.  __Tuple__:  Python tuple is a collection of different data-type.
 It is immutable which means it cannot be modified after creation.
 It is enclosed by the parentheses () and each element is separated by the comma(,).

 e.g.